Battery degradation in Perth: what the 10-year warranty actually guarantees

 How to measure your battery's current capacity

-Most battery monitoring apps (BYD Connect, Sungrow iSolarCloud, Tesla app) show current state of health (SoH) as a percentage.
-SoH is the manufacturer's own measurement of current capacity as a percentage of original rated capacity.
+Your battery's monitoring app reports state of health (SoH) as a percentage, the manufacturer's measure of current capacity against the original rated capacity.

 How to slow degradation in Perth